aztfmod/documentation/website/docs/fundamentals/intro.md

 ---
 id: lz-intro
-sidebar_position: 2
+sidebar_position: 1
 ---

-# CAF Terraform landing zones core mechanisms
+# Levels Hierarchy

 To address enterprise complexity, we recommend isolating and decomposing a complex environment in multiple state files.